An exclusive photo-hiking adventure in Argentina and Chile that delves deep into the wildlife and landscapes of Patagonia.

 Here, at the very end of the American continent, lies a visual and sensual treat for the photographer and explorer alike.
 Patagonia is a dazzling world of calving glaciers, rushing waterfalls, and towering Andean peaks thrusting skywards from the clearest of blue-green waters.
 There are night skies milky with bright stars and remote islands shrouded with sea mists.

-Wildlife abounds here, too: reclusive pumas and soaring condors are just some of the many highlights.
-Enchanting Patagonia is one of the few places in the Americas where you can get up close to pumas in the wild and take photos, which makes this tour one-of-a-kind.
+Wildlife abounds here too: reclusive pumas and soaring condors are just some of the many highlights.
 It all makes for one of the most coveted hiking experiences in the world.
-Lauren Hefferon, Ciclismo Classico Director, considers this to be the most beautiful and inspiring of the many places she has visited during her 30 years of travel.
+Ciclismo Classico director, Lauren Hefferon, considers this to be the most beautiful and inspiring of the many places she has visited during 30 years of travel.

-Our travel photo trek begins in the spectacular Torres del Paine National Park.
-With its snowcapped mountain peaks, cascading waterfalls, remote glaciers and mirrored lakes, Torres del Paine really is the eighth Natural Wonder of the World.
+Our travel photo trek then takes us south to the spectacular Torres del Paine National Park.
+With its snowcapped mountain peaks, cascading waterfalls, remote glaciers and mirrored lakes, Torres del Paine really is the 8th Natural Wonder of the World.

-Here, you’ll join our wildlife safari to track Patagonia’s most elusive animals—the enigmatic Andean puma and the endangered south Andean deer.
+Here you’ll join our widlife safari to track Patagonia’s most elusive animals—the enigmatic Andean puma and the endangered South Andean deer.
 You’ll thread along classic trekking routes, crossing glaciers, lakes, and rivers to explore ancient woods and deep-cut fjords.

-Together, we’ll walk amidst wildlife–condors, guanacos, and the majestic puma— and learn about their behavior up-close from an expert naturalist.
-The camera skills you have absorbed will surely pay off with some truly spectacular photographs that you’ll always treasure.
+Together, we’ll walk amidst wildlife–condors, guanacos, the Darwin fox, the elusive puma and learn about their behavior up-close from an expert naturalist.
+The camera skills you have absorbed will surely pay off with some truly spectacular photographs you will always treasure.

-On this journey of a lifetime, we guarantee that your heart, mind, body and soul will be expanded and rejuvenated.
-What your lens has framed and your eye has captured will now be fixed in your mind, allowing the magic of this place to remain with you forever.
+On this journey of a lifetime, we guarantee that heart and mind, body and soul will be expanded and rejuvenated.
+What your lens has framed, and your eye has captured, will now be fixed in your mind—allowing the magic of this place to remain with you forever more.